rouni001/CLARK/README.md

-# CLARK: Fast and Accurate Sequence Classifier
+# CLARK: Fast and Accurate Sequence Classifier (for Bioinformatics, Genomics and Metagenomics applications)

 ## Authors